A Beginners Guide to Lead Gen.

-You simply have to position yourself as an expert in a particular topic and people will want to hear what you have to say.
+You simply have to position yourself as an expert or authority figure within a particular niche topic and people will want to hear what you have to say.

 The most important factor in increasing user engagement is how useful your webinar is.

-When building and designing your webinars, you need to keep in mind that your ultimate goal is to increase leads.
-And in order to successfully do so, you need provide tremendous amount of value to your audience.
+When building and designing your webinars, you need to keep in mind that your ultimate goal is to generate leads.
+And, in order to successfully do that, you need to provide a tremendous amount of value to your target audience.

 Blogging and vlogging are two powerful ways to build trust with your audience.
 If you want more people to register, reserve their slot and attend your webinar, then you need to have this established level of trust with them.